Sydney Lemmon

 Sydney Noël Lemmon (born August 10, 1990) is an American actress.
 She studied acting at Yale University and the London Academy of Music and Dramatic Art.
 She is known for her roles on stage and screen.
 She made her acting debut in the Beau Willimon play The Parisian Woman (2018).
 She has earned acclaim for her leading role in the Max Wolf Friedlich thriller play Job both off-Broadway in 2023 and on Broadway in 2024.
 She starred as Ana Helstrom in the Hulu series Helstrom.
 She is also known for her recurring roles in the AMC horror series Fear the Walking Dead (2019–2021) and the HBO series Succession (2019–2023).
 She has acted in films such as Velvet Buzzsaw (2019) and Tár (2021).

 Early life and education

 She received an MFA from Yale University in 2017, where she was the recipient of the Julie Harris Scholarship.
 Lemmon received her BFA from Boston University in 2012 and also attended the London Academy of Music and Dramatic Art.

 Career

-Lemmon earned a Saturn Award nomination for her role as Isabelle in season 5 of Fear the Walking Dead.
-Throughout 2023 and 2024, Lemmon performed in the Broadway play Job written by Max Wolf Friedlich.
-She appeared in the films Tár and Firestarter and will appear in The Philosophy of Dress and A24's The Drama.
+She appeared in the films Tár and Firestarter, and A24's The Drama (2026).
+In 2026, she starred as Lauren Bessette in the FX limited series Love Story.
+She will appear in Amazon MGM thriller Ally Clark and The Philosophy of Dress.